-The mounting brackets of front and rear reflectors are often designed as brake straddle cable safety catches which prevent the straddle cable from catching on the tire tread if the cable jumps out of its yoke or breaks.
+The mounting brackets of front and rear reflectors are often designed as brake straddle cable safety catches which prevent the straddle cable from catching on the t tread if the cable jumps out of its yoke or breaks.

 WARNING: Do not remove the front or rear reflectors or reflector brackets from your bicycle.
 They are an integral part of the bicycle's safety system.
-Removing the reflectors may reduce your visibility to others using the roadway.
+Removing the reflectors reduces your visibili to others using the roadway.
 Being struck by other vehicles may result in serious injury or death.
-The reflector brackets may protect you from the brake straddle cable catching on the tire in the event of brake cable failure.
-If a brake straddle cable catches on the tire, it can cause the wheel to stop suddenly, causing you to loose control and fall.
+The reflector brackets may protect you from a brake straddle cable catching on the tire in the event of brake cable failure.
+If a brake straddle cable catches on the tire, it can cause the wheel to stop suddenly, causing you to lose control and fall.

-If you choose to ride under conditions of poor visibility, check and be sure you comply with all local laws about night riding, and take the following strongly recommended additional precautions:

-• Purchase and install battery or generator powered head and tail lights which meet all regulatory requirements and provide adequate visibility.

-• Wear light colored, reflective clothing and accessories, such as a reflective vest, reflective arm and leg bands, reflective stripes on your helmet, flashing lights attached to your body and/or your bicycle ... any reflective device or light source that moves will help you get the attention of approaching motorists, pedestrians and other traffic.

-• Make sure your clothing or anything you may be carrying on the bicycle does not obstruct a reflector or light.

-• Make sure that your bicycle is equipped with correctly positioned and securely mounted reflectors.

-While riding at dawn, at dusk or at night:
+If you choose to ride under conditions of poor visibility, check and be sure you comply with all local laws about Whether you call it Aggro, Hucking, Freeride, North Shore, night riding, and take the following strongly recommend-Downhill, Jumping, Stunt Riding, Racing or something else: ed additional precautions: if you engage in this sort of extreme, aggressive riding you Purchase and install battery or generator powered head will get hurt, and you voluntarily assume an increased risk of injury or death. and tail lights which meet all regulatory requirements to such as a reflective vest, reflective arm and leg bands, reflective stripes on your helmet, flashing lights attached to your body and/or your bicycle any reflective device or light source that moves will help you get the attention of approaching motorists, pedestrians and other traffic. r Make sure your clothing or anything you may be carrying on the bicycle does not obstruct a reflector or light.
+Make sure that your bicycle is equipped with correctly positioned and securely mounted reflectors. tire While riding at dawn, at dusk or at night: • Ride slowly.
+Avoid dark areas and areas of heavy or fast-moving traffic.Avoid road hazards. lity If possible, ride on familiar routes.
+If riding in traffic: - Be predictable.

-- Ride slowly.

-- Avoid dark areas and areas of heavy or fast-moving traffic.

-- Avoid road hazards.

-- If possible, ride on familiar routes.

-If riding in traffic:

-• Be predictable.
 Ride so that drivers can see you and predict your movements.

-• Be alert.
-Ride defensively and expect the unexpected.

-• If you plan to ride in traffic often, ask your dealer about traffic safety classes or a good book on bicycle traffic safety.
+Be alert.
+Ride defensively and expect the unexpected.If you plan to ride in traffic often, ask your dealer 5 about traffic safety classes or a good book on bicycle traffic safety.

+- and provide adequate visibility. - Wear light colored, reflective clothing and accessories, aggressive riding.
+Check with your dealer or the bicycle's manufacturer about the suitability of your bicycle before \triangleleft engaging in extreme riding. \supset